ghorvath78/butools/doc/source/MG1FundamentalMatrix.rst

           - :code:`G = MG1FundamentalMatrix(A, precision, maxNumIt, method)`

-    Returns matrix G corresponding to the M/G/1 type Markov chain given by matrices A.
+    Returns matrix G corresponding to the M/G/1 type Markov chain defined by matrices A.

     Matrix G is the minimal non-negative solution of the following matrix equation: